 It’s in part because the whole nitro cold brew setup is expensive.
 Coffee shops have to buy things like nitrogen tanks, dispensing taps, and tubing to serve the beverage.
 They have to install the equipment, too.
 All of those resources and all of that labor cost a pretty penny.
 In some cases, it can cost over $1,500.
 (This isn’t even accounting for the time it takes to train baristas or baristas’ labor in general!)

 What is the Caffeine Content of a Nitro Cold Brew?

 With cold brew coffees in general, it’s usually not a question of if it has caffeine; it’s a question of how much caffeine is in it.
 Unless your coffee shop of choice sells decaf cold brew, your nitro cold brew is bound to be caffeinated.

 How much caffeine will it have, though?
 The answer depends on the size you get.
-If you’re going to Starbucks for your nitro cold brew, you’re looking at the following amounts of caffeine per serving:
+Starbucks nitro cold brew contains the following amounts of caffeine per serving:

 - Tall (12 fl oz): 215 mg

 (Note: any larger size than Grande will not diffuse the nitrogen properly.
 The result would be a beverage that is not as creamy or as sweet as it could or should be.)